christopherbridges1/SNHUgame/README.md

   //Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
+The Gaming Room desired to create a game called Draw it or Lose it where players from multiple platforms and devices could play together online.

-//What did you do particularly well in developing this documentation?
+  / /What did you do particularly well in developing this documentation?
+I felt like I detailed the

 //What about the process of working through a design document did you find helpful when developing the code?